 Vietnam Service: 1968-1969 & 1970-1971 (Bronze Star)

-Over the 18 years since Cause was created, we have had the privilege of providing a wide variety of services and programs around the world.
-As the needs of our population served has changed, we have evolved our offerings to stay relevant.
-We no longer offer digital game and movie rentals as most service members prefer to download those from the web.
-Our adaptive game carts have been donated to organizations and facilities for use in locations where we no longer have a physical presence but where service members can still utilize them.
+Over the 18 years since the creation of Cause, we provided a wide variety of services and programs at military installations around the world.
+As the needs of our population served changed, our programs adjusted.
+We donated our adaptive game carts and digital entertainment libraries to facilities in locations where we no longer have a physical presence, but veterans can still utilize them.

 Fort Bragg, NC - Womack Medical Center